Strong-field Driven Sub-cycle Band Structure Modulation and Dephasing Control

 For a rigorous quantitative analysis, we start with time-dependent perturbation theory to simulate the DFWM experiment.
 However, the time-integrated amplitude and the chirp of the calculated signal electric field do not exhibit any of the oscillatory features observed in the experiment (see supplementary material figure \ref{fig:band_vs_noband} red vs blue curves).
-This aligns with the expectation that the field-free response function only accounts for perturbative wave mixing processes \cite{Boyd2008, Bruus2004} and cannot include any field-driven modification of the response function.
-We thus introduce an ultrafast band modulation model \cite{gruzdev2018} to implicitly account for effects of the strong field on the nonlinear response function.
+This aligns with the expectation that the field-free response function accounts only for perturbative wave-mixing processes \cite{Boyd2008, Bruus2004} and cannot include any field-driven modification of the response function.
+We thus introduce an ultrafast band-modulation model \cite{gruzdev2018} to implicitly account for the strong-field effects on the nonlinear response function.
 In the presence of an external field, the crystal momentum of the electrons can be written as $\mathbf{p}(t) = \mathbf{p}_0 + e \mathbf{A}_{ext}(t)$ \cite{Vampa2014, keldysh1958effect, keldysh1958influence, Ghimire2019, gruzdev2018, Wu2015}, where $\bm{p}_0$ is the initial momentum of the electron and $\bm{A}_{ext}(t)$ is the vector potential of the external field.
 This results in the time-dependent modification of the electronic dispersion relation, i.e. $\epsilon(\mathbf{p}) \rightarrow \epsilon(\mathbf{p}_0 + e \mathbf{A}_{ext}(t))$ where $\epsilon$ is the energy of the electron.
 The details of the calculations are listed in the supplementary material.
 A theoretical investigation of the nonlinear optical response under strong light-matter interaction in MgO has previously been carried out using the Floquet–Bloch formalism \cite{gorelova2024}.
-Here we demonstrate that incorporating non-perturbative effects (specifically, band-structure modulation) within a perturbative framework yields excellent agreement with the experiment.
+Here, we demonstrate that incorporating non-perturbative effects (specifically, band-structure modulation) within a perturbative framework yields excellent agreement with the experiment.